samupro-dev/mc-server-installer/README.md

 - [ ] A better interface

 ## Changelogs
+#### v1.6
+- Yatopia fork updated to 1.17
+- Tunity fork updated to 1.17
+- Purpur fork updated to 1.17
 #### v1.5
 - Waterfall fork updated to 1.17
 - Paper fork updated to 1.17